KxSystems/docs-v1/docs/cloud/aws/storing-hdb-in-s3.md

 Finally, there is the ubiquitous Amazon S3 object store, available in all regions and zones of EC2.
 Amazon uses S3 to run its own global network of websites, and many high-visibility web-based services store their key data under S3.
 With S3 you can create and deploy your HDB data in buckets of S3 objects.

 -   **Storage prices** are lower (as of January 2018): typically 10% of the costs of the Amazon EBS model.
--   S3 offers automatic **redundancy and replication** of object data, regionally and globally.
+-   S3 can be configured to offer **redundancy and replication** of object data, regionally and globally.

-Amazon duplicates your uploaded data across multiple geographically diverse repositories, according to the replication service selected at bucket-creation time.
+Amazon can  be configured to duplicate your uploaded data across multiple geographically diverse repositories, according to the replication service selected at bucket-creation time.
 S3 promises [99.999999999%](https://aws.amazon.com/s3/faqs/) durability.

 <i class="fa fa-hand-o-right"></i> [AWS Lambda replication](https://aws.amazon.com/blogs/compute/content-replication-using-aws-lambda- and-amazon-s3/) ==FIXME 404==